RajithaRanasinghe/Automatic_Thresholding/README.md

 ![APP Screenshot](Screenshot.PNG)

-## Executale can be downloaded from [Automatic_Thresholding](https://drive.google.com/file/d/1-In2zPExB9P4kbyCyba5jiUC8uRcHIk4/view?usp=sharing)
+## Executale can be downloaded from [This Link](https://drive.google.com/file/d/1-In2zPExB9P4kbyCyba5jiUC8uRcHIk4/view?usp=sharing)

 ## How to manually create an executable, ?